JuiceFS vs. S3FS

 S3FS is an open source tool developed in C++ that mounts S3 object storage locally via FUSE for read and write access as a local disk.
 In addition to Amazon S3, it supports all S3 API-compatible object stores.

-In terms of basic functionality, S3FS and JuiceFS can both mount object storage bucket locally via FUSE and use them through POSIX interfaces.
-However, in terms of functional details and technical implementation, they are essentially different.
+While both S3FS and JuiceFS share the basic functionality of mounting object storage buckets locally via FUSE and using them through POSIX interfaces, they differ significantly in functional details and technical implementation.

-JuiceFS is a distributed file system with a unique approach to data management and a series of technical optimizations for high performance, reliability and security, which primarily addresses the storage needs of large volumes of data.
+JuiceFS is a distributed file system with a unique approach to data management and a series of technical optimizations for high performance, reliability, and security.
+It primarily addresses the storage needs of large volumes of data.

 S3FS does not do special optimization for files.
-It acts like an access channel between local and object storage, allowing the same content to be seen on the local mount point and the object storage browser, which makes it easy to use cloud storage locally.
-On the other hand, with this simple architecture, retrieving, reading and writing of files with S3FS require direct interaction with the object store, and network latency can impact strongly on performance and user experience.
+It acts as an access channel between local and object storage, allowing the same content to be seen on the local mount point and the object storage browser.
+This makes it easy to use cloud storage locally.
+On the other hand, with this simple architecture, retrieving, reading, and writing files with S3FS require direct interaction with the object store, and network latency can impact strongly on performance and user experience.

-JuiceFS uses a technical architecture that separates data and metadata, where any file is first split into data blocks according to specific rules before being uploaded to the object storage, and the corresponding metadata is stored in a separated database.
+JuiceFS uses a architecture that separates data and metadata.
+Files are split into data blocks according to specific rules before being uploaded to object storage, and the corresponding metadata is stored in a separate database.
 The advantage of this is that retrieval of files and modification of metadata such as file names can directly interact with the database with a faster response, bypassing the network latency impact of interacting with the object store.

 In addition, when processing large files, although S3FS can solve the problem of transferring large files by uploading them in chunks, the nature of object storage dictates that appending files requires rewriting the entire object.
 For large files of tens or hundreds of gigabytes or even terabytes, repeated uploads waste a lot of time and bandwidth resources.

 JuiceFS avoids such problems by splitting individual files into chunks locally according to specific rules (default 4MiB) before uploading, regardless of their size.
-The rewriting and appending operations will eventually become new data blocks instead of modifying already generated data blocks, which greatly reduces the waste of time and bandwidth resources.
+The rewriting and appending operations will eventually become new data blocks instead of modifying already generated data blocks.
+This greatly reduces the waste of time and bandwidth resources.

-For a detailed description of the architecture of JuiceFS, please refer to documentation.
+For a detailed description of the JuiceFS architecture, refer to the documentation.